Let’s troubleshoot your problem so you can get back to Netflix and chill.

 Like 0041, AIP-705 can go two ways.
 It can mean that your internet connection just isn’t up to snuff, or it can mean that there’s old information stored on your playback device.

 If you can determine that your internet connection is stable, try signing out of Netflix and restarting your Blu-Ray player or smart TV.
+If you're signing in on your laptop, check to see if you need a software update.

 Netflix Error NQL.2303